CordlessCoder/avon/tutorial/FEATURES.md

 **How it works:**

-Interpolation uses exactly the same number of leading braces as the template opening:
+Interpolation uses exactly the same number of leading braces as the template opener:

 ```
 @/single.txt {"Value: { 1 + 2 }"}        # interpolation with { }